 - reports of non-compliance with best practices (e.g., for SPF/DKIM/DMARC configuration, content security policy, TLS misconfigurations);

 How will we respond?

-If you report a security vulnerability relating to any of our websites specified above, we will process your report as follows.
+If you report a valid security vulnerability relating to our websites specified above, we will process your report as follows.

-- We will confirm receipt of your report within five business days.
+- We will confirm receipt of your report.

-- We will send you our response within fourteen business days following the confirmation of receipt, setting out our assessment of the issue and the expected resolution date.
-In some special circumstances, we reserve the right to extend this period by giving appropriate notice.
+- We will send you our response within 30 business days following the confirmation of receipt, setting out our assessment of the issue and the expected resolution date.
+In some special circumstances, we reserve the right to extend this period.

 - We will treat your report as confidential and will not share your details with third parties except when obliged by law.

 - We are currently not running a reward program for reporting vulnerabilities.